-The new Weekday store will be the first in the UK outside London, whilst the Monki store will be the first in Yorkshire.
+The new Weekday store will be the first in the UK outside London, whilst the Monki store will be it’s first in Yorkshire.

-Both brands are part of fashion retailer H&M Group and will be located on the ground floor of Grosvenor House – the new flagship office for HSBC, with customers able to access the stores from Pinstone Street.
+Both brands are part of fashion retailer H&M Group and will be located on the ground floor of Grosvenor House, the new flagship office for HSBC.

 Both shops are expected to open their doors to the public in November, ahead of the busy Christmas period.